ni/nimble/specs/nimble-blazor/README.md

 #### Questions

-1. Can we basically copy the workflow from the above NimbleBlazor repo, and just update as needed?
+1. Can we basically copy the workflow from the above NimbleBlazor repo, and just update as needed? **Answer: Working theory is "yes".**

     a.
-Can we use the same package (and thus artifact location)?
+Can we use the same package (and thus artifact location)? **Answer: Working theory is "yes".**
-2. Should we bump .NET version to v6 (this is what Microsoft/fast-blazor uses)?
+2. Should we bump .NET version to v6 (this is what Microsoft/fast-blazor uses)? **Answer: yes.**
 3. Microsoft/fast-blazor has other workflows in addition to cicd.
-Namely a "validate" workflow that appears to publish an example app and a codeql analysis workflow which is used to discover potential vulnerabilities.
+Namely a "validate" workflow that appears to publish an example app and a codeql analysis workflow which is used to discover potential vulnerabilities. **Answer: We can tinker with this as needed.**

 ### Testing